These remarkable benefits of network marketing vs. traditional business will surprise & intrigue you.

 39) The Opportunity to Make an Impact

-If you want to make an impact in the world and to a worthy cause you must create abundance (more than you need) in these two areas.
+If you want to make an impact in the world and give more to a worthy cause, you must create abundance in these two areas (finance and time).

 If you live in a capitalist society or country where you are free to build income in excess of what you need, then it’s your duty to earn as much as possible so you can alleviate pain in an area you’re passionate about.